braedynl/CSE231-020-SS20/CODING_STANDARD.md

 - The purpose of objects that have ambiguous variable names.
 - Where something is "tricky", "clever" or "unusual" -- if it required thought on your part, it should be commented.

-General rule of thumb: if it was hard to write, it is probably hard to read -- a comment is probably necessary.
+General rule of thumb: if it was hard to write, it is probably hard to read.
+If it's hard to read, a comment is probably necessary.

 ### 5. Mnemonic Identifiers